Puss in Boots (Shrek): Voice

 Banderas said that the first scene he had recorded was coughing up a hairball, adding that he had spent "45 minutes doing strange sounds"; although it left him voiceless, he saw the moment as "fun".
 When asked about the most difficult part of voicing Puss, Banderas said "the biggest challenge was to understand the animation process".
-The actor said that in addition to providing Puss's English voice, he voiced the character in Mexican Spanish, Castilian Spanish, and Italian, calling the Italian dub "the most challenging" since he had to follow "the character's face movement"; Puss speaks with a lisp in the Spanish dub.
+The actor said that in addition to providing Puss's English voice, he voiced the character in Spanish and Italian, calling the Italian dub "the most challenging" since he had to follow "the character's face movement"; In the Spanish dubs, Puss speaks with a distinct Andalusian Spanish accent, including the use of ceceo (the "Castilian lisp"), reflective of Banderas' origins.
 When he was at the Cannes Film Festival for Shrek 2, Banderas noticed that Puss's character received much public attention.
 About Puss's changed appearance in Shrek Forever After (2010), Banderas joked that the character's weight gain did not bother him but the pink ribbon (which Puss wears in the film) did.
 For Puss in Boots, Banderas advised the filmmakers to depict the relation between Puss and Kitty Softpaws (voiced by Salma Hayek) as a "love-hate" relationship to generate "a great lot of comedy"; Hayek stated that Banderas is completely believable as Puss since both are "very self-confident", characterizing him as perfect for this role.
 Banderas said that he wanted Puss to keep "his mischievousness and edginess" in this film since viewers enjoyed "the edgy side" of the character.

 Asked about similarities between him and Puss, Banderas said that Puss had values which he lacked; the character was "too courageous".
 He said that the filmmakers had wanted to incorporate some of his "personal features" into Puss's character, with characters he had played in other films, such as Zorro and the characters he had portrayed in Desperado (1995) and The 13th Warrior (1999), serving as inspirations.
 Banderas said that he saw "a little bit more" of himself as the films in which Puss appears were released, describing Puss as his "alter ego".
 He is proud that his character is Latino since it is "good for diversity and cultural interaction", saying children would see that "heroes actually have a strong accent" in Puss in Boots.